 (d) records are kept with the relevant gaming machine accounting reports.

-94 Security seal breaches

-Upon being notified of a security seal anomaly pursuant to rule 20 or 22, the corporate society must -

-(a) investigate the reason for the removal, breakage, tampering, or failure to account for the seal as appropriate; and

-(b) arrange for verification of the software of the affected gambling equipment by the manufacturer or distributor of that equipment or by a person authorised on their behalf; and

-(c) not permit the operation of the affected gambling equipment until such time as -

-(i) the verification process has taken place and the software has been verified as correct in all respects; or

-(ii) the software has been replaced with identical software provided by the manufacturer or distributor of the gambling equipment; and

-(iii) the investigation of the breakage or tampering has been concluded and any deficiencies in security seal management have been rectified.

-95 Investigation
+66 Investigation

-Where an investigation under rule 94 discloses an attempt to interfere with the operation or functions of the gambling equipment, the corporate society must -
+Where an investigation reveals an attempt to interfere with the operation of the gambling equipment, the corporate society must -

-(a) ensure that all gambling equipment at the venue is taken out of service until it has been checked and verified by the manufacturer or distributor of the equipment, or by a person authorised on their behalf as conforming to the approval issued for that equipment; and
+(a) ensure all gambling equipment at the venue is taken out of service until it has been checked and verified by the manufacturer or distributor, or by a person authorised on their behalf as conforming to the approval issued for that equipment;

 (b) notify the Secretary of the circumstances and action taken.